sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 A flaw of the Whisper model is that transcriptions can sometimes be missing punctation.
 To fix missing punctation, copy the text from Aiko, go to [ChatGPT](https://chat.openai.com), and use this prompt: `Fix the missing punctation.
 Don't change the text otherwise: TRANSCRIPTION TEXT`

+#### Quickly record and transcribe (macOS)

+You can use [this shortcut](https://www.icloud.com/shortcuts/d2f19692f9674e03a8f4319d2a3e9dc2) to be able to quickly record, transcribe, and have the result copied to the clipboard.
+The shortcut can be triggered from the menu bar or you can set a global keyboard shortcut for it.

+Known issue: The shortcut has to momentarily show the Aiko app and then hide it again.
+This is a limitation of how Shortcuts works.

 <br>

 ### Frequently Asked Questions {#faq}